Growing West Australian Native Annuals

 The area should then be kept moist until the seeds have germinated.

 We strongly recommend controlling slugs and snails within a few days of sowing by whatever method suits you best.
-Slugs, snails and slaters are particularly fond of emerging seedlings cleaning them up every night and making it seem that the seeds never germinated.
+Slugs, snails and slaters are particularly fond of emerging seedlings cleaning them up every night and making it seem as though the seeds never germinated.

 While all our seeds can be direct sown, they can also all be sown into containers.
-Fine seeds in particular, such as Angianthus tomentosus, Gnephosis arachnoidea Myriocephalus oldfieldii, Podolepis lessonii and Waitzia nitida are easier to manage when sown into seed trays first and transplanted later.
+Fine seeds are easier to manage when sown into seed trays first and transplanted later.

 Sowing into Containers

 Seeds can be sown in seed trays, pots or any other free draining container that is 10 cm or more deep.
 This depth of soil ensures that the developing root system is less restricted and the mix stays damp for longer.
-Using recycled seedling trays might seem like a good idea but they dry out very quickly.
+Using recycled seedling trays might seem like a good idea but they dry out very quickly and may need watering several times a day.

 Use a free draining soil mix such as 50/50 seed raising mix (or fine coir) and river (sharp) sand.
 Make a depression in the top and sow the seed on the surface.
 Most will germinate if left on the surface as long as the soil stays damp.
 Covering the seed with a thin layer of soil mix or sand will help.